The island of Borneo – 20 days – April 2-21, 2018

 This tour begins in Kuala Lumpur, the major city on Peninsular Malaysia, but our time was spent on Borneo, the world’s third largest island which is divided between Brunei, Malaysia and Indonesia.

-The island has long been a magnet for adventurers, explorers, travellers, and writers, with its mosaic of indigenous tribes and longhouses, its intriguing history of sultans and white rajas, the natural history of its rainforests, rivers, and wildlife (especially orangutans and proboscis monkeys), When InFocus Travel offered a photography tour to Borneo, it grabbed my attention.
+The island has long been a magnet for adventurers, explorers, travellers, and writers, with its mosaic of indigenous tribes and longhouses, its intriguing history of sultans and white rajas, the natural history of its rainforests, rivers, and wildlife (especially orangutans and proboscis monkeys), When InFocus Travel offered a photography tour to Borneo, it immediately grabbed my attention.

 If you just want to see photo albums, you have some choices:

 - Borneo Rain Forest features both the animals and people of this fascinating island

 - 2018 Borneo or Borneo slideshow is a collection of every photo from Kuala Lumpur, Brunei, Sabah and Sarawak

 - SE Asia galleries – pick and choose what country (Brunei and Malaysia for this trip) and region to look at in any order you wish

 For my video highlights: Borneo Rain Forest animals & people would be the best way to see the Borneo experience.